Xiaq1998/Studium-TUDA/WS23-24/PKI.md

 * Must be included in all certificates (non-critical)
 * Facilitates certification path construction
 * Consists of the following (optional) fields:
-  + keyIdentifier
+  + keyIdentifier (as in SKIE, but identifies public key of issuer)
-  + authorityCertIssuer
+  + authorityCertIssuer (name of the issuer of the issuer's certificate)
-  + authorityCertSerialNumber
+  + authorityCertSerialNumber (serial number of the issuer's certificate)

 **Correlation 相关性 of SKIE - AKIE**